Implicit Regularization Effects of the Sobolev Norms in Image Processing: Abstract

 \section{Abstract}

-In this paper, we propose to use the general $L^2$-based Sobolev norms (i.e., $H^s$ norms, $s\in \mathbb{R}$) to measure the data discrepancy due to noise in image processing tasks that are formulated as optimization problems.
+In this paper, we propose to use the general $L^2$-based Sobolev norms, i.e., $H^s$ norms where $s\in \mathbb{R}$, to measure the data discrepancy due to noise in image processing tasks that are formulated as optimization problems.
 As opposed to a popular trend of developing regularization methods, we emphasize that an \textit{implicit} regularization effect can be achieved through the class of Sobolev norms as the data-fitting term.
 Specifically, we analyze that the implicit regularization comes from the weights that the $H^s$ norm imposes on different frequency contents of an underlying image.
-We also build the connections of such norms with the optimal transport-based metrics and the Sobolev gradient-based methods, leading to a better understanding of functional spaces/metrics and the optimization process involved in image processing.
-We use the fast Fourier transform to compute the $H^s$ norm efficiently and combine it with the total variation regularization in the framework of the alternating direction method of multipliers (ADMM).
-Numerical results in both denoising and deblurring support our theoretical findings.
+We further analyze the underlying noise assumption of using the Sobolev norm as the data-fitting term from a Bayesian perspective, build the connections with the Sobolev gradient-based methods and discuss the preconditioning effects on the convergence rate of the gradient descent algorithm, leading to a better understanding of functional spaces/metrics and the optimization process involved in image processing.
+Numerical results in full waveform inversion, image denoising and deblurring demonstrate the implicit regularization effects.

 \begin{AMS} 65K10, 46E36, 68U10, 49N45, 92C55, 49Q22 \end{AMS}